cainweideman/Groninger-Archieven/README.md

 This project was designed to process old Dutch address books from the **Groninger Archieven**.
 The pipeline performs the following tasks:

-1. Converts multi-page PDF files into PNG images for further processing.
+1. Converts multi-page PDF files into JPG images for further processing.
 2. Binarizes the PNG images to enhance OCR accuracy.
 3. Performs OCR to extract text from the binarized images.
 4. Identifies and extracts personal details (e.g., names and addresses) using a Large Language Model.